MariaLauraSantoni/IOH-Profiler-HDBO-Comparison/README.md

 ```

 ## Specific modules to copy for tracking the CPU time in the log file
-To correctly track the CPU time this project needs some modified modules and a modified cloned repository.
+To correctly track the CPU time, this code needs some modified modules and a modified cloned repositories.
 Follow the steps below:

 1. Unzip the folders `bayes_optim.zip`, `skopt.zip`, `Bayesian-Optimization.zip`, `GPy.zip`, `GPyOpt.zip` and `RDUCB.zip`:
 ```